This Heckel bassoon was made in 1902 and has fully original keywork. It’s a flat-top model, which was the norm in the early 4,000 series instruments.

-The maple wood body is in good condition with no boot rot, and no tone hole issues.
-The finish appears to be original and in expected condition.
-Average wear for a 120 year old Heckel.
+The maple wood body is in good condition with no boot rot and no tone hole issues.
+The finish appears to be original and in the expected condition.
+Average wear for a 120-year-old Heckel.

-This bassoon features plastic tone hole inserts, a lined wing joint, lined small bore on boot, crutch and crutch assembly.
+This bassoon features plastic tone hole inserts, a lined wing joint, a lined small bore on the boot, and crutch and crutch assembly.
 It has no rollers.

 The Heckel CC #1 silver bocal is in excellent condition.
 The dark blue Marcus Bonna case with back straps is in excellent condition.